wcountiss/baseballpitch/Readme.txt

 Tagging Throws on Tagging Chart

 Ben Questions
+Kinetic Chain
+Lines standard dev from what metric?
+How can I get the leg kick MS

+Trends
 Trends negative average and line (foot contact time, Mike) - avg is lower than Ymin?
-Trends chart = what is the default line chart? owes us 5 images for joint kinetics
+Trends chart = what is the default line chart - selected all last session for now owes us 5 images for joint kinetics
-Lines standard dev from what metric?